 Both the Round Meadow and Beetle Rock Trail are close to the Giant Forest Museum and Visitor Center, so be sure to allow time to visit and learn more about sequoia trees.
 Staffed by National Park Service Rangers, this is also the ideal place to get advice about what to see during your visit.

 Located in nearby Kings Canyon National Park, the General Grant Tree Trail is also just half a mile roundtrip.
 Here you can visit the second largest sequoia along with other unique sites like the Fallen Monarch Tree and Gamlin Cabin.

 The National Park Service recently released a free National Park App that provides detailed information about all the parks and monuments in the United States.
-Be sure to download this app prior to your visit.
+Be sure to download this app before your visit.
 Since cell service is limited in the park, use the option to access information offline.
 The app includes maps and parking information for all of the hikes described here as well as more details about accessibility throughout the park.

 The only place on earth to see groves of giant sequoia trees is in the Sierra Nevada Mountains of California, and certainly, the most impressive specimens are found in Sequoia National Park.
 But within this park, there is so much more to see, from dramatic mountain tops to waterfalls and alpine lakes to roaring rapids.
 I’ve now visited this park twice, and yet I’ve barely scraped the surface.
 I will need to return many more times to continue exploring this magical place.

 Generally considered an easier route, this 1.1-km loop trail near Stony Creek Village takes an average of 17 min to complete.
 It is popular for hiking and walking and is beautiful to visit all year round.
 You’ll need to leave dogs at home though because they aren’t allowed on this trail.